jw2476/cslog-new/main.typ

 #image("decomp.png")
 === Frontend
 #image("frontend.png")
 This shows the different pages and operations I will need to implement on the frontend, I chose to break down the project into pages and the flow on each page as they are a natural way of breaking up web apps.
 I also split the project into frontend (client-side) and backend (server-side), this is because the code will not be able to be shared between them easily, so its important to work out where each feature belongs.
+I've tried to make each page single purpose, for example the login page is only responsible for logging the user in, the overview page is only for providing an overview, this separation of concerns will make the site easier to implement than if lots of features were on one page.
+I've outlined the flow through each site to try and work out which algorithms will need to be on which page, and if there are any that need to be shared.
 === Backend
 #image("backend.png")
 This shows the different API routes I will need to implement on the backend, these will be used by the frontend.
 I've left out the scheduling algorithm as I cover it properly below in the algorithms section.
 I decomposed the needed APIs by operation so each route only had one thing to worry about, this would make it easy to reuse the APIs across the project in a modular way.
+Again I've outlined the program flow for each API route to start getting an idea about the algorithms I'll be implemented, and I've kept each route as simple as possible.

 #pagebreak()